shopsys/shopsys/packages/monorepo-tools/README.md

 ### [monorepo_add.sh](./monorepo_add.sh)

-Add to an existing monorepo from specified remotes.
+Add repositories to an existing monorepo from specified remotes.
 The remotes must be already added to your repository and fetched.
 Only master branch will be added from each repo.

 Usage: `monorepo_add.sh <remote-name>[:<subdirectory>] <remote-name>[:<subdirectory>] ...`